 Brett D. Hirsch (ed.), Digital Humanities Pedagogy: Practices, Principles and Politics.
 Open Book Publishers, 2012. https://www.openbookpublishers.com/product/161

-Digital Pedagogy in the Humanities: Concepts, Models, and Experiments: https://digitalpedagogy.hcommons.org/.
-This is a free and open pre-print digital version of reusable resources for teaching and research.
+Rebecca Frost Davis, Matthew K. Gold, Katherine D. Harris, Jentery Sayers (eds.), Digital Pedagogy in the Humanities: Concepts, Models, and Experiments: https://digitalpedagogy.hcommons.org/.
+This is a free, peer-reviewed, curated collection of reusable and remixable resources for teaching and research.
 Organized by keyword, each annotated artifact can be saved, shared, and downloaded.
 You can read DigiPed like a manuscript, or use it as a platform to create your own collections of digital resources.